o3de/o3de.org/content/docs/user-guide/features/components/reference/physx-character-controller.md

 The following diagram shows some of the features of the **PhysX Character Controller** component\.
 Because it is usually more convenient to work with a character's foot position, the entity position coincides with the base of the controller\.
 For details about the contact offset, see [Contact Offset](#component-physx-character-controller-contact-offset)\.

-![\[Contact offset of a PhysX Character Controller component in the Lumberyard Editor viewport.\]](/images/user-guide/component/physx/component-physx-character-controller-1.png)
+![\[Contact offset of a PhysX Character Controller component in the O3DE Editor viewport.\]](/images/user-guide/component/physx/component-physx-character-controller-1.png)

 The **PhysX Character Controller** component requires the [PhysX Characters](/docs/user-guide/features/gems/physx-characters.md) gem, which you can [enable](/docs/userguide/gems/using-project-configurator.md) in the Project Configurator\.